feixie/image_loader/README.md

 # image_loader
-An web app in python and Vue.js that downloads image files from s3 and displays image metadata
+An web application in Python and Vue.js that downloads image files from S3 and displays image metadata.

 ## Project setup
 ```